 Business administrators!
 We no longer accept Departmental Copy Cards.

-We recommend PDF for faster service, but we can handle most common file formats: TIFF, JPEG, PNG, Illustrator (.ai), PDF, Photoshop (.psd), PowerPoint (.ppt), etc. At this time we do NOT support Mac's Keynote (.key) or Microsoft Publisher (.pub).
+We recommend PDF for best service.
+At this time we do NOT support Mac's Keynote (.key) or Microsoft Publisher (.pub).

 Because we charge only a fraction of what other places charge, we cannot reprint posters for free unless we make a mistake when printing the poster for you.
-If you require reliable color reproduction, you should print a test strip first, or have your projects printed in a facility that offers a color-calibrated output.
+If you require reliable color reproduction, you should have your projects printed in a facility that offers a color-calibrated output.

 We will not be responsible for errors that are consistent with the file.
 Please make sure you proof-read your poster before the file is sent to the printer (our staff will give you the time to do so).

 You can make minor edits to your poster during your half-hour appointment slot.
 If edits will take more than the allotted time, you may be asked to reschedule.